Super Somebodies

 4

 “I wish my Mom felt the way you do.
-She doesn’t just believe trying hard will make her a radio singer.
-She also believes trying hard will make me one.
+She believes trying hard will make her a singer who’s heard on the radio one day.
+She also believes trying hard will do the same for me one day.
 She’s not going to be happy when I tell her doing my best didn’t get me picked for the choir,” fretted Bessy.

-“Knowing that reminds me of my parents, and how I let them down,” shared Mrs. Zay.
+“Knowing that reminds me of how I let down my parents,” shared Mrs. Zay.

 “But you’re a music teacher who can sing,” said Bessy.